We think this movie stands out for:

 - Cast: Jonathan Groff, Josh Gad, Kristen Bell

 - Genre: Family and Kids

-- Topics: Magic and Fantasy, Princesses and Fairies, Brothers and Sisters, Fairy Tales
+- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Brothers and Sisters, Fairy Tales

 - Character Strengths: Communication, Compassion, Courage, Integrity, Self-control